lambdamikel/Busch-2090/README.md

-etc. Note the ``#`` comments and the ``@`` (read as: `at address`) sign that gives the ability to selectively load from and to address ranges in Microtronic memory.
+etc. Note the ``#`` comments and the ``@`` (read as: `at address`) sign that gives the ability to selectively load from and to address ranges into emulator memory.
 This is useful for programs that load in deltas / increments.
 The Microtronic manual contains a number of programs that need to be entered in deltas or "increments"; i.e., the [``BIORYTHM.MIC``](./software/BIORYTHM.MIC) relies on two other